Psicoterapia e Scienze Umane

 9. the epistemology of deconstruction

-10. the link between psychoanalytic culture and social sciences (the humanities)
+10. the link between psychoanalytic culture and the human sciences and the humanities

-In 1962 the first training course, titled "Problems of Psychotherapy", was organized at the Museo della Scienza e della Tecnica ("Science and Technology Museum") of Milan.
+In December 1962 the first training course, titled "Problems of Psychotherapy", was organized at the Museo della Scienza e della Tecnica ("Science and Technology Museum") of Milan (see the Proceedings in PDF).
 Between 1963 and 1965 six more training courses were organized, always in the same setting, with the participation of the best experts that psychiatry, psychotherapy and psychoanalysis of the time, both in Italy and abroad, could offer (see for example the Proceedings of the One-Day Course of October 10, 1965, with papers by Pier Francesco Galli, Gaetano Benedetti, Christian Mueller, Johannes Cremerius, and Michael Balint; P.F.
-Galli's paper was followed by interventions of Mario Moreno, Franco Basaglia, Antonio Jaria, Franco Giberti, Giuseppe Maffei, Dario De Martis, Piero Leonardi, Edoardo Balduzzi, Giorgio Zanocco, Antonino Lo Cascio, Cesare Musatti, and Cornelio Fazio).
+Galli's paper was followed by interventions of Mario Moreno, Franco Basaglia, Antonino Jaria, Franco Giberti, Giuseppe Maffei, Dario De Martis, Piero Leonardi, Edoardo Balduzzi, Giorgio Zanocco, Antonino Lo Cascio, Cesare Musatti, and Cornelio Fazio).
 In 1966 and 1967 two more courses were organized.
+(See the brochures and Proceedings of the Second [May 1963], Third [November 1963], Fourth [May 1964], Sixth [May 1965], and Eighth Course [November 1966], of four days each, and also of two All-Day Workshops [October 1965 and December 1966])

 In 1971 the weekly Milan seminar was terminated and substituted by small seminars, of about 15 participants each, in Milan, Genoa, and Bologna.
 Four times a year there was a plenary meeting in every one of these cities plus a meeting in Zurich together with the "Zurich Psychoanalytic Seminar" (Psychoanalytisches Seminar Zürich [PSZ]).